async-library/react-async/README.md

 ## Helper components

-`<Async>` provides several helper components that make your JSX even more declarative.
+React Async provides several helper components that make your JSX even more declarative.
 They don't have to be direct children of `<Async>` and you can use the same component several times.

 ### `<Async.Loading>`